Video hosted by Apple at devstreaming-cdn.apple.com

 This causes the data of type error method to be invoked on a background thread.
 However, NSData doesn't know, NSDocument doesn't know implicitly that our implementation of this method is thread safe.
 And so, as Tony mentioned before, we have to block the main thread until this method returns, because this is the prepare step of the save.

 Normally this won't be a problem.
-If you just have a few graphics in your Sketch document, the serialization into NNS data and the writing to a relatively fast file system won't take a noticeable amount of time to the user.
-However, if you have many graphics in your document, this won't scale so well because the user will start to notice that it's taking a long time to serialize all these graphics into NNS data and they may encounter the wait cursor.
+If you just have a few graphics in your sketch document, the serialization into NNS data and the writing to a relatively fast file system won't take a noticeable amount of time to the user.
+However, if you have many graphics in your document, this won't scale so well because the user will start to notice that it's taking a long time to serialize all these graphics into NNS data and they may encounter the weight cursor.
 Let's simulate this.

 by inserting a good old sleep at the end of this method.
 So we've enabled asynchronous saving and our data of type error method is going to take a long time to run.
 So now when we make a change to this document and force a save, you notice we're having to wait.
 And boom, wait cursor.
 Not a great experience.
 However, we can do a lot better than this by using unblock user interaction to make the prepare step a lot shorter.